Degree of Operating Leverage(DOL): A Guide for Entrepreneurs and Business Leaders

 Substituting values:

-Let’s calculate Degree of Operating Leverage (DOL):
+Let’s calculate the Degree of Operating Leverage (DOL)

 The formula for DOL is: